sathyaganesan/web-sprint-challenge-advanced-react/README.md

 Display a list of the plants from the server.
 This should be done in the class component `PlantList`.

-- [ ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants`
+- x ] In the `PlantList` class component, fetch data from the server you now have running - the data can be fetched from `http://localhost:3333/plants`
-- [ ] Set the data to a state property called `this.state.plants`
+- [x] Set the data to a state property called `this.state.plants`
-- [ ] The render function is already built and styled.
+- [x] The render function is already built and styled.
 Once the data is on the state, you will see the list of plants, and you will have the functionality to add a plant to the cart

 #### Shopping Cart